Issue 35 - 29th January 2023

 - Sever Censure and Sanctions will apply if your Referee is not informed and has a wasted journey.

-- Ensure you Meet & Greet your Referee, who should be welcomed and offered his expenses (on arrival).
+- Ensure you Meet & Greet your Referee, who should be welcomed and offered their expenses (on arrival).

-- Show your Referee to his changing room.
+- Show your Referee to their changing room.

 - Referee changing and showering facilities should be separate from the players.